juliend2/docs/widgets-bundle/tutorials/theme-custom-widgets.md

 This function tells the Widgets Bundle to look in a folder called widgets in the main template directory.

-## Adding a widget to the widgets folder
+## Adding a Widget to the Widgets Folder

 In this guide, we'll create a simple staff widget.
 So create a folder called simple-staff-widget, and in that, a file called simple-staff-widget.php.
 You can also create the tpl, styles and assets.